 Rescuers searched through the rubble for weeks, and whole families were still being pulled out alive days later, but thousands remained buried there.

 The Italian navy and army responded and began searching, treating the injured, and evacuating refugees (as did every ship).
 Looters soon had to be shot.
 King Victor Emmanuel III and the Queen arrived.

-With the help of the Red Cross and sailors of the Russian and British fleets, search and cleanup were expedited.
+With the help of the Red Cross and sailors of the Russian and British fleets, search and cleanup was expedited.

 The earthquake was caused by normal faulting between plates.

-In the years following 1908, precautions were taken when reconstruction began, building architecture that would be able to withstand earthquakes of variable magnitude, if one should strike again.
+In the years following 1908, precautions were taken when reconstruction began, building architecture that would be able to withstand earthquakes of variable magnitude.

-In the midst of reconstruction many of the Italian residents were relocated to various parts of Italy.
+In the midst of a reconstruction, many of the Italian residents were relocated to various parts of Italy.
 Others were forced to emigrate to America.

 In 1909 the cargo ship Florida carried 850 such passengers away from Naples.
 Lost in a dense fog, Florida collided with the Republic, a luxury passenger liner.